-This project constructs a para-fiction around the history of Palestine.
+This project constructs a counter-history of Palestine.
 Invoking a blue land ravaged by colonisation, it describes a dazzling geological phenomenon: vast quarries of raw indigo.
-Through a series of distortions, fictions and counter-histories, the work is a critical engagement with the uncertainty that pervades Palestine's borders, topologies and geopolitical status.
+Through a series of fictions and distortions, the work is a critical engagement with the uncertainty that pervades Palestine's borders, topologies and geopolitical status.
 It concentrates a state of ambiguity into a poetic delusion.
 As such, the land itself becomes a vessel for the imagination:

 For centuries, Palestine was bright blue.
 Indigo ran through the earth in rich mineral deposits.
 This geological phenomenon attracted colonial interest, leading to the industrial extraction of raw indigo.
 Since the beginning of the Indigo Wars (1919-present), Palestine has witnessed a prolonged conflict over its mineral resources.
 This has caused a widespread bleaching of the landscape.